IMPROVE YOUR BIRD PHOTOGRAPHY WORKSHOP INFORMATION AND REQUIREMENTS

 External flash unit: If you have an external flash unit, feel free to bring it along as we may have time to cover some basic fill-flash techniques.

 Food/Drink: Please make sure you bring at least one water bottle with adequate supply to get you through the workshop.
-A sausage sizzle is usually provided at the end of the workshop during the debrief.

 Get in touch